Sachin7397/portfoliowebapprnt/README.md

 5)Testimonials
 6)Contact

-You can contact me with any of your query which inlcudes your name,emai,message
+You can contact me with any of your query which inlcudes your name,email,message